Master of Arts in History

 Mastery of the major field will be determined by:

-- two written exams, each generated by the faculty
+- Two written exams, generated by the student's committee (taken in the student's last semester)

-- a two-hour final oral examination with the student’s graduate committee
+- A two-hour final oral examination with the student’s committee (taken in the student's last semester)